rdkcentral/Dobby/README.md

 # Development
 If you with to develop Dobby further, detailed instructions on setting up a development environment can be found in the `develop` directory in this repo, including a Vagrant VM with all the necessary dependencies pre-installed.

+# Documentation
+* A high level overview of Dobby can be found at RDKCentral [here](https://wiki.rdkcentral.com/display/ASP/Dobby+Documentation)
+* Code documentation can be generated with Doxygen by running `doxygen ./Doxyfile`

 # Usage
 ## DobbyDaemon
 This is the main component of Dobby.
 This daemon is responsible for managing, controlling and creating containers.
 The daemon runs in the background and communicates over dbus.
 It connects on a few dbus addresses - one for admin, one for debugging and the other for Dobby commands.